mickfuzz/makecode-platformer-101/groupCourse.md

 Can this be made into a game of some kind ?
 There are different kinds of that you may come up against.
 Knowing how to deal with them is a good tactic to keep us progressing.

-* Errors
-* Blank Screen Errors
-* Glitches
+* **Bugs** are errors in your code which stop the game from functioning.
+* **Glitches** don't stop your game from running but as you play you see that there is an unintended effect the game does something different from what we want it to do.

+**Recognising Bugs and Fixing Bugs**

+Bugs are errors in the code we write, there are a lot of things MakeCode does to make it harder for us to make these kinds of syntax errors.

+**Finding and Fixing Glitches**

+Glitches often show up when we are testing our game.
+Sometimes they show themselves quickly when we are self-testing, sometimes it takes other people playing the game to find glitches that's why play testing is so important.

+We can sometimes celebrate glitches.
+They can be a way for us to understand more about what is happening on a code level.

+The following projects have Glitches or Bugs in them.
+Play them and find out the following:

-Learn to celebrate glitches.
-Find out what is happening in the following projects.
-What type of error are they?
+* What type of error are they Bugs or Glitches?
+* If they are bugs can you find the error messages?
+* If they are glitches what is the different between the intended behaviour or effect and the actual behaviour?
-How can you solve them?
+* How can you solve the errors?

 ### Creative Design Game Making Session

-Follow the Creative Design Game Making Session pattern as outlined in week two.
+Follow the Creative Design Game Making Session pattern as outlined in week two - **Set goals, follow the coding help, self-test the game yourself, play-testing, reflection on our progress**

 In terms of goal setting.
 What is becoming special about your game.
 What are the final changes you want to make?
 Use the following check list to make quick changes to your game.